Come join the French Club – Le Cercle Français – at JCU! We are planning many excursions and events for you including:

 - To encourage University students to acquire a greater interest in and a deeper understanding of French culture in France and its impact in the French-speaking countries.

 Regular membership is open to students who meet the requirements.
-Membership applications are available each February, and induction ceremonies are usually scheduled for March.
+Membership applications are available each February, with induction ceremonies later in the spring.